Sustainability / Social Report / Customer Satisfaction and Safety Assurance Distribution Safety

 Ensuring Safe Product Transport

-Daicel Logistics Service promotes safe transport by upholding the targets of zero logistics accidents*1, zero occupational accidents and zero at-fault traffic accidents.
-Annual distribution safety targets are set by each distribution center, which serves as a logistics hubs.
+Daicel Logistics Service promotes safe transport by upholding the targets of zero logistics accidents,*1 zero occupational accidents and zero at-fault traffic accidents.
+Annual distribution safety targets are set by each distribution center, which serve as logistic hubs.
 Progress on achieving the targets is reviewed each month by the Safety and Quality Committee, which comprises the heads of each center and department, and improvements are made, including revising the targets according to the circumstances.

-In FY2023/3, while there were zero logistics accidents, there were three occupational accidents, two leakage accidents, and three at-fault traffic accidents.
-We investigated the causes of the accidents and took preventive measures to address both physical and human errors.
+In FY2024/3, while there were zero logistics accidents, there was one occupational accident.
+We investigated the causes of the accident and took preventive measures to address both physical and human errors.

 Basic Initiatives

-• *1Accidents such as fires, explosions, leakeges, discharges and losses associated with hazardous products (hazardous materials, poisonous and deleterious substances, high-pressure gas, environmental pollutants, and combustibles)
+- *1Accidents such as fires, explosions, leakages, discharges and losses associated with hazardous products (hazardous materials, poisonous and deleterious substances, high-pressure gas, environmental pollutants, and combustibles)

 Daicel Logistics Service Safety Targets: